mgijsberti/styleguide-kss-phantomcss/README.md

 grunt styleguide
 ```

-Starts the styleguide on http://localhost:1419.
-The source files and index.html of the living styleguide are watched.
+Starts the style guide on http://localhost:1419.
+The source files and index.html of the living style guide are watched.
-The styleguide shows the button with different styles.
+The style guide shows the button with different styles.
 If you change the less files in app/src or the index.html in
-kss/template, the styleguide is reloaded.
+kss/template, the style guide is reloaded.

 Open a new terminal for the comparison of the changes in css.
-Phantomcss makes screenshots for each css element of
+PhantomCss makes screenshots for each css element of
-the styleguide, which are described in the markup of the less files.
+the style guide, based on the markup of the less files.

 ## Testing living styleguide